-We looked at a lot of things to determine where best to place our efforts.
-Does OOS play into crash causation?
-More so in the no injury or minor injury categories, not in the serious to fatal range.
+- Does OOS play into crash causation?
+More so in the no injury or minor injury categories, not so much in the serious to the fatal crash range.
 For CY 2017 in Utah, CMV's are at fault for crashes about half the time.
-That is a bigger number than we have seen iin the past.
+That is a bigger number than we have seen in the past.
+For CY 2018 the number is 67 %.
+That tells us we have work to do with CMV operators. - Was it speed?
 It is difficult to definitively determine CMV driver behavior causation.
-Speed could be just that, or is it that they failed to brake quickly enough, maybe because they were distracted or drowsy and didn't see what was happening ahead of them.
+Speed could be just that, or is it that they failed to apply their brakes quickly enough?
+Or maybe because they were distracted or drowsy and didn't see what was happening ahead of them soon enough to act appropriately.
 Were they speeding and then too late tried to avoid the crash and moved out of their lane and hit another vehicle or were they distracted or drowsy?
-We try to make the best sense we can with the data available.
+We try to make the best sense we can with the data available. - What is causing our single vehicle crashes?
+Was the CMV driver speeding?
+Driving too fast for conditions?
+Drowsy or asleep?
+Or just distracted?
+Unless the driver is willing to tell us we have to look deeper for answers to these questions to better define our actions in preventing these crashes.